mpbasto/harvey/README.md

 She is a dinosaur that detects faces in pictures.
 To get to know Harvey, you just need to:

 1 - Visit her at <https://dino-harvey.herokuapp.com>\
-2 - Register: you can use a madeup email *as long as you remember it and the password* to log back in!);\
+2 - Register: you can use a madeup email *as long as you remember it and the password* to log back in!;\
 3 - Get the URL of a picture 📸;\
 4 - Click "Detect";\
 5 - Let Harvey find the face.